ShreeluSantosh/2024-Coding-Solutions/README.md

 # 2024codingsolutions

-This is the repository of my solutions to various problems on Coding Ninjas platform
+This is the repository of my solutions to various problems on Coding Ninjas and LeetCode platforms